A1venG0/Algorithms-and-data-structures/README.md

 # Algorithms-and-data-structures
-Laboratory projects on algorithms and data structures during the second semester at NTUU KPI
+Laboratory projects for algorithms and data structures course during the second semester at NTUU KPI